Japanese Knotweed Removal Vale of Glamorgan 2

 What Is Japanese Knotweed and Why Is It a Problem?

-• Structural Damage: Knotweed can exploit weaknesses in concrete, tarmac, and brickwork.
+• Structural Damage: Knotweed can exploit cracks in tarmac, concrete, and brickwork, potentially affecting the structural integrity of buildings.

 How Japanese Knotweed Affects Mortgage Applications

-• Mortgage Rejection: Lenders may refuse to approve a mortgage until the issue is addressed.
+• Mortgage Rejection: Lenders may refuse to approve a mortgage until the infestation is assessed and a professional treatment plan is in place.

 The Role of the RICS Risk Categories

-The Royal Institution of Chartered Surveyors (RICS) has established risk categories to help surveyors assess Japanese Knotweed:
+The Royal Institution of Chartered Surveyors (RICS) has established four risk categories to help surveyors assess Japanese Knotweed presence:

 • Category 1: No knotweed on the property or within 7 metres.